July 14, 2022 by Sonja Edridge

 The trending types of bitters around the world are our OG Angostura Bitters and Peychaud’s, although Chocolate bitters are popular too.

 Angostura Bitters is the poster child for aromatic bitters and the most commonly known worldwide.
 The iconic bottle is made in Trinidad, with the oversized white label (a magical mishap) and the easily recognizable yellow lid.
-It is bitter and spicy with a hint of clove, cinnamon and a herbal root called gential and is typically added to an Old Fashioned, or Manhattan.
+It is bitter and spicy with a hint of clove, cinnamon, and a herbal root called gentian and is typically added to an Old Fashioned, or Manhattan.